qzc438/ontology-llm/docs/DEBUGGING_LOG.md

 sudo apt --fix-broken install
 ```

-#### 2. How to when the results of Conference Track are not in line with the OAEI results?
+#### 2. How to fix the results so that the Anatomy Track are in line with the OAEI results?
 - Remove the mappings different from the equivalence.
 - Remove the non-distinct mappings that appear twice.
 - Remove all mappings between oboInOwl name-spaced concepts.